 Students are not permitted to bring cell phones to school.
 They are also highly discouraged from bringing electronic equipment, special toys and collector cards except for special events such as show & tell.
 If students must have a personal electronic device at school, they must keep it in a backpack or locker from the time they arrive at school until they leave at the end of the day.
 School staff can not be responsible for the loss of any of these items.

-For health and safety reasons, pets are not allowed on school property without pre-arranged approval from the homeroom teacher.
+For health and safety reasons, pets are not allowed on school property without pre-arranged approval from the homeroom teacher and Administration.

 All students are encouraged to develop and demonstrate leadership skills.
 A number of Grade 4 students identified by their teachers as positive role models in their classrooms are provided opportunities to participate on the school's Leadership Team for one trimester.
 Activities include planning assembly themes, announcing morning safety messages as well as a service project.

 Hot Lunch Program

 The school Hot Lunch Committee offers hot lunches (usually on Fridays), for students to purchase during the winter months.
 The Hot Lunch Program begins operating in October and usually runs until May.
 All Hot lunch orders are placed online at http://landingtrail.hotlunches.net.
 Volunteers for the preparation of lunches is always welcome.
 Volunteers help from 9:30 a.m. to 1:30 p.m. in preparing, delivering and clean up of the kitchen area.
 The Hot Lunch Coordinators plan the monthly menus, purchase supplies and look after all students orders.